Research cluster on the Social Development of Young People

 • social norms (Laninga-Wijnen, Veenstra)

-To get more insight into these processes, longitudinal data sets are used, such as TRAILS, KiVa, SNARE, PEAR, and PRIMS.
-This research line uses several analysis techniques, including social network analysis techniques such as p2 and SIENA, programs developed by colleagues in Groningen.
+To gain more insight into these processes, longitudinal data sets are used, such as TRAILS, KiVa, SNARE, PEAR, and PRIMS.
+This research line uses several analytical techniques, including social network analysis techniques such as p2 and SIENA, programs developed by colleagues in Groningen.

 External Newsletters